pyohio/pyohio-static-website/src/pages/events/overview.md

 ### Sprint Listing

-A list of organized sprints will be linked from here as the event approaches.
+Projects will be added to the [List of Sprints](/events/sprints) as they're submitted.

 ### Want to help organize a sprint?